Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 	- All of them wanted to change the status in one way or another for Cybervators and Citzens they are created and lead by Spike who has yet to have reveal his self although everyone asummes he is older due to his intelligence.
 Airiona is the only one that knows who he is and stands in place as the owner of the team for Spike.

 - Spike tells Max that if he wins and become cheif he'll be able change things for a citizens

-- Spike asks Max what he will do when he becomes chief
-	- the first change that Max proposes is to get rid if the idea of cheif entirely but eventualy compromises to have a 5 chief system.
-The entire team that wins a championships becomes cheif geting rid of the idea that only the MVP becomes cheif which means everyone including Support Cybervators can become cheif

 - Spikes father tells them to cut the feed Tomasina says that they can't Kyshumu responds saying that he knows how to cut the feed and heads into combat Tomasina is fustrated and sends Xenos to Aid Kyshumu